• Skip to main content

 Soap

-I tend not to carry soap, because I stay now mostly in well-equipped hotels.
-If, however, I go off the grid, I’ll grab a travel size bottle of Dr. Bronner.
+I tend not to carry soap, because hotels always have them.
+When, however, I go off the grid, I’ll grab a travel size bottle of Dr. Bronner.
 You can use it to both clean yourself and your clothes, if needed.
-It’s a very concentrated all-natural soap, a little bit will last you forever.
+It’s a very concentrated all-natural soap, a little bit will last forever.
+If you want a good way to carry it, use a GoToob.
+Up to 3.5oz is airplane-friendly.

 Other Items